zeina007/Azure-Queries/README.md

+# Azure-Queries
-# Azure-QueriesThis is number of script that query Azure Ad for multiple purpose
+This contains number of script that query Azure Ad for multiple purpose